vincentporte/machine_translation_fastapi_pytorch_docker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+### Main goals

-You can use this project to easily setup a machine translation api for authenticated user.
-You can add your own translation in database, train your models using these translation and deploy it like a charm.
+Use this project to easily setup a machine translation api for authenticated user
+ * Add your own translation in database,
+ * train your models using your translation pairs
+ * deploy it like a charm.

 <p align="right">(<a href="#top">back to top</a>)</p>